 Before co-hosting Daily Planet, Tong served as host and field producer for PBS’ national primetime series, Wired Science, produced in conjunction with Wired magazine.
 In Canada, Tong hosted CBC’s Emmy-nominated series ZeD, a pioneer of open source television, for which she was nominated for a Gemini Viewer’s Choice Award.
 Tong also served as host, writer, and director for the Canadian science series, The Leading Edge and as a correspondent for NOVA scienceNOW alongside Neil deGrasse Tyson on PBS.

 In May 2019, Tong released her bestselling book The Reality Bubble.
 Called “ground-breaking” and “wonder-filled”, the book has been compared to The Matrix.
 It takes readers on a journey through the hidden things that shape our lives in unexpected and sometimes dangerous ways.
-Tong also won CBC Canada Reads that year for defending Max Eisen’s holocaust memoir, while her own book was short listed for the Charles Taylor Prize in 2020.
+It was shortlisted for the Charles Taylor Prize and won the Lane Anderson Award for best science writing in 2020.
+Tong also participated in and won CBC Canada Reads in 2019 for defending Max Eisen’s holocaust memoir.